SkyWalker9955/HomeLabCodebase/README.md

 Each project has its own *.sln solution within its folder, including shared libraries.

 For common types used across projects, see `shared/Types`.

+The `PostgreSql` project stores database migrations and scripts such as `install-postgres.sh` for installing PostgreSQL on Ubuntu.
+A docker-compose file allows running PostgreSQL in a container.